albertopastormr/pyredis/tests/README.md

 ### Better Debugging
 - Unit test fails?
 Issue in component
 - Integration test fails?
 Issue in integration

+### ✅ Do:
+- Mirror app structure
+- One test class per class
+- Descriptive test names
+- Test one thing per test
+- Use fixtures for common setup
+- Use `@pytest.fixture(autouse=True)` for cleanup

 ### Scalability
 - Easy to add new test categories